-The feathers are very prominent blue on the head, wings and tail.
-The white collar is now fully developed and the underparts are also fully white.
-The color of the eye is now fully black.
+The feathers were very prominent, blue on the head, wings, and tail.
+The white collar is now fully developed, and the underparts were also fully white.
+The color of the eye was now fully black.
 The chick was observed to fly out of the nest on its own.

-An image of stages in growth and development of feather in Collared Kingfisher chicks is given below (Fig. 7).
+An image of stages in the growth and development of feather in Collared Kingfisher chicks is given in Fig. 7.